rcmdnk/homebrew-file/README.md

-If you have set the repository, this command does `git pull` and `git push` in addition to such brew's `install`, `update`, `updgrade` and removing packages described in online storages section.
+If you have set the repository, this command does `git pull` and `git push` in addition to such brew's `install`, `update`, `updgrade` and removing packages described in online storages section above.

-It is good if you have such cron job like:
+It is good if you have such a cron job like:

     30 12 * * * brew file update